 Genome is the ERG, a transcription factor, which is also mutated in leukemia cells of some patients with ALL.
 In this study, the researchers identified a heritable genetic variation in ERG, which contribute to all of the risks, especially among Hispanic children.
 This germline variants, carried in cells throughout the body, rather than the previously reported somatic mutations in cancer cells.

-ALL is the most common childhood cancer in children and Hispanics, the highest incidence.
+ALL is the most common childhood cancer, and Hispanic children, the highest incidence.
 They are also less likely than other children to survive.

 "The better we understand the biology underlying these differences, the more we have a chance to develop more effective treatments for different groups of patients and more effective methods for tracking and monitoring the risk of disease," - said the corresponding author June D. Young , Ph.D. , An associate member of the Program of hematologic malignancies at the University of St. Jude's cancer and the Department of pharmaceutical Sciences.